• Skip to main content

 740-387-5444

-Age 60 and older for needs-based appointments, Monday – Friday, on a donation basis.
-Must not have Passport Services.
+Age 60 and older for needs-based appointment, for in-county transportation.
+Monday – Friday, on a donation basis.
+Out-of-county medical appointment transportation also provided.
+Must not have Medicaid and/or Passport Services.

 Marion County Veterans Service